ryzncodes/chatbot-agent/frontend/README.md

 The development server runs at `http://localhost:5173`.
 Set `VITE_API_URL` in a `.env` file to point at your backend (defaults to `http://localhost:8000`).

+## Rate Limits UX

+The client detects HTTP 429 responses and shows a friendly banner with a live countdown based on the server’s `Retry-After`/`retry_after_seconds`.
+While the countdown is active, the Send button is disabled and a tooltip indicates remaining seconds.

 ## Project Structure

 - `src/components/` — chat layout, quick command chips, and autocomplete hints.